History of the Archdiocese of San Francisco

 At its foundation and throughout its history, the Archdiocese of San Francisco has been “an immigrant Church.”
 Building on an existing contingency of Spanish-speaking Catholics, early immigrants to the region included Irish, French, German, Italian, and Portuguese Catholics.
 In the first three decades of its existence, the Archdiocese of San Francisco under the leadership of Archbishop Alemany built up an extensive system of schools, orphanages, hospitals, and homes for the elderly, and other institutions of charity.
 These Catholic institutions could not have existed without the heroic efforts of many religious orders of women.

 By 1884, the Catholic Church was firmly established in San Francisco and northern California.
 In no small part, Dominican Sisters, Notre Dame de Namur Sisters, Sisters of Charity, Presentation Sisters, Mercy Sisters, and the homegrown Sisters of the Holy Family, and women of other religious congregations formed the safety net of social services and built a continuing legacy of Catholic Education.
-Meanwhile, the priests of the Jesuit, Dominican, Salesian, Paulist, and Franciscan religious orders of men were prominent in the expansion of parochial and educational institutions of the Archdiocese.
+Meanwhile, the priests of the Jesuit, Dominican, Salesian, Paulist, Franciscan and De La Salle Christian Brothers religious orders of men were prominent in the expansion of parochial and educational institutions of the Archdiocese.

 The 1906 Earthquake

 On the morning of April 18, 1906, the City of San Francisco and the surrounding area felt the impact of an earthquake estimated to be 8.4 on the Richter scale.
 Fires burned in the city for three days after the earthquake.
 Hundreds lost their lives and a quarter of a million San Franciscans were left homeless, while scores of Catholic churches and schools were heavily damaged.